Pauan/nino/README.rst

 Why use it?
 ===========

-If you're designing a language that compiles to JavaScript, you have to deal with quite a few problems:
+If you're designing a language that compiles to JavaScript, you have to deal with some annoying problems:

 * Distinction between statements and expressions